Have you ever heard of Kecak, the famous fire and trance dance on the island of Bali – and did you know that it was a German invention?

 Where to See Kecak in Bali

 Today, Kecak is a popular tourist attraction for visitors to the island of Bali.
-Apart from Uluwatu, a temple complex south of Legian Beach, Kecak shows are performed also at Pura Dalem in Ubud.
+Apart from Uluwatu, a temple complex south of Legian Beach, Kecak shows are also performed at Pura Dalem in Ubud.

 Because of its location on the shores of the Indian Ocean, Uluwatu still grants the most grasping atmosphere.